sharronesofer/visual_dm/docs/event_system.md

 # Event System Documentation

-This document provides an overview of the Event System implementation for Visual_DM, which has been migrated from TypeScript to both Python and C#.
+This document provides an overview of the Event System implementation for Dreamforge, which has been migrated from TypeScript to both Python and C#.

 ## Overview